Prof. Dr. Thomas Knoke

 Academic Career and Research Areas

-Prof. Knoke (b.
-1965) explores sustainable use concepts for forest ecosystems.
+Thomas Knoke (b.
+1965) explores sustainable use concepts for forest and other landscapes.
 His particular interest lies in risk modeling and diversification strategy planning.
 Methodologies drawn from decision theory, operations research and modern finance theory are applied to forest science issues and land use problems in general.

-After studying forest science at Munich’s Ludwig Maximilian University, Prof. Knoke completed his doctorate in 1998.
-He did his lecturer qualification at TUM in 2003.
-His research interests led him to the Institute for Commercial Forestry Research (South Africa), the Instituto Forestal (Chile) and the Chinese Academy of Forestry.
+Having studied forest science at LMU Munich, Knoke completed his doctorate in 1998.
+He acquired his postdoctoral teaching qualification (habilitation) at TUM in 2003.
+His research interests have led him to the Institute for Commercial Forestry Research (South Africa), the Instituto Forestal (Chile) and the Chinese Academy of Forestry.
 He also traveled to Ecuador as a member of the FOR 816 research group.
-Prof. Knoke’s other activities include acting as a court expert, giving expert advice to forest owners and giving talks on international forestry investment.
+In 2013 he declined the offer of an appointment to Albert-Ludwigs-University in Freiburg as professor of “Forest Economics and Forest Planning”.
+Knoke’s other activities include acting as a court expert, being in charge of LMU Munich’s university forest and giving expert advice to forest owners.

-- Thurn und Taxis Förderpreis für Forstwissenschaft der TUM (2004)
+- Thurn und Taxis Award for Forest Science (2004)

 Key Publications (all publications)